groda/big_data/docker_for_beginners.md

 ## Introduction

 Containers are useful tools for saving the computing environments for running applications and this tutorial provides the bare minimum to get started with them.
-Written while learning Docker myself, this guide has the quality of naivety that only a real beginner can attain.
+Written during my own journey of learning Docker, this guide carries the kind of naïve clarity that only a true beginner can offer.

 ## Part I: Getting started
 ### Install Docker